lorforlinux/docs.beagleboard.io/boards/beaglev/fire/demos-and-tutorials/flashing-board.rst

 ===================

 .. important::

    Make sure you have your FlashPro5/6 connected before you create a new project.

 Press ``CTRL+N`` to create a file and you will see a pop-up window like shown below,

 .. image:: ../images/FPExpress-new-project.png
    :width: 598
    :align: center
    :alt: FPExpress new project creation window

+   FPExpress new project creation window

 Follow the steps below as annotated in the image above: